JKTKops/unlambda-compilers/README.md

 follow.
 For now, note that the simple POC compiler here currently does not have a garbage collector and has a fixed heap size, so nontrivial Unlambda programs (especially those using church numerals) will likely run out of heap space and segfault quickly.

+With that, I believe we have a positive answer: Unlambda can be compiled!